For more information about formats, visit our ordering page.

 The Middle East in Transition: Questions for U.S. Policy

 The Middle East in Transition: Questions for U.S. Policy analyzes the mix of interests and values that have drawn the United States into the region.
-This unit asks students to consider the principles behind the U.S. presence in the Middle East.
-A framework of four distinct options for U.S. policy toward the Middle East helps students explore a range of alternatives and gain a deeper understanding of the values underlying contrasting policy recommendations.
+This unit asks students to consider the principles behind the U.S. presence in the Middle East and consider the effect of the Arab Spring on the U.S. role in the Middle East.

 The readings prepare students to analyze the policy choices facing the United States.
 Part I surveys the history of U.S. involvement in the Middle East through the Persian Gulf War.
 Part II examines the Arab Spring, regional and international security, and other critical issues facing the Middle East today.